legend4tech/Fast_Pizza_App/README.md

-# Pizza Ordering App
+# Legends_Fast_Pizza_App

-Welcome to the Pizza Ordering App!
+Welcome to the Legends_Fast_Pizza_App!
 This is a simple application where users can order pizzas from a dynamically loaded menu, built using React.

 ## Description